Electrostatics/electrostatics.github.io/docs/apbs-tabi.md

 tree_order {order}
 {% endhighlight %}

-<p>where <code>order</code> a integer that indicates Taylor expansion order.
+<p>where <code>order</code> is an integer that indicates Taylor expansion order.
 Users can adjust the order for different accuracy.
 In test, the results show that at order 3, treecode method can be used to evaluate solvation energy to a required level of accuracy and runtime speed.</p>

 <hr />